darrylwest/simple-node-db/README.md

 	var SimpleDb = require('simple-node-db');
 	var db = new SimpleDb();

-	// db is now in memory-mode
+	// db will write to memory only

 	db = new SimpleDb('/path/to/databse');

-	// db is now writing to the file system
+	// db will now write to the file system

 	// create db with options
 	var options = {